All Episodes

 Yes.

-And we've developed a great friendship since then.
+And we've developed a great friendship since.

 Yes, absolutely.

-But, yeah, no.
+But yeah, no.

 I've been starting so many projects.